Label-free quantification of metabolites

 Figure 31: Zoom of the overlay of the .mzML with the .featureXML layer.
 Here the individual isotope traces (blue lines) are assembled into a feature here shown as convex hull (rectangular box).

 To facilitate the collection of features corresponding to the same compound ion across different samples, an alignment of the samples’ feature maps along retention time is often helpful.
 In addition to local, small-scale elution differences, one can often see constant retention time shifts across large sections between samples.
-We can use linear transformations to correct for these large scale retention differences.
+We can use linear transformations to correct for these large-scale retention differences.
 This brings the majority of corresponding compound ions close to each other.
 Finding the correct corresponding ions is then faster and easier, as we don’t have to search as far around individual features.

 map alignment example